jjg/microtouch/README.md

 # Welcome to Microtouch

+Fork of Rossums Microtoch for the GL Model 1 project.

 Microtouch is a little device powered by the delightful Atmega32u4.
 It features a 320x240 pixel touchscreen, an accelerometer, full speed usb, a microsd card reader and a litium ion battery.